 Idukki

-"How much should I pay a UGC creator?" has no single number, but it does have a clear logic, and the logic is different from influencer pricing.
+"How much should I pay a UGC creator?" has no single number, but it does have a clear logic, and that logic is not the influencer one.
 Get the logic right and the rate sorts itself out.

 • Production effort: a quick phone clip versus scripted, multi-scene, edited content.

-Most UGC-creator rates are built as a base fee for the content plus a separate usage fee.
-The base covers creating the deliverables.
+Most UGC-creator rates are a base fee for the content plus a separate usage fee.
+The base covers making the deliverables.
 The usage fee covers where and how long you can run them: organic-only is the floor, paid-ad rights add meaningfully, and whitelisting (running ads from the creator’s own handle) adds more again.
-Treat usage as its own line, not an afterthought, and never assume rights you did not pay for.
+Treat usage as its own line, never an afterthought, and never assume rights you did not pay for.

 3. 3Format specs: orientation, length, captions, how many variations.